TrailTrack

 Did You Know?

-• The name derives from the Irish Mullach Cloiche, meaning 'summit of the stone,' which likely refers to the scattered rock found amidst the high-altitude heath.
+• The name is derived from the Irish Mullach Cloiche, meaning 'summit of the stone,' likely a reference to the summit cairn that stands out against the surrounding deep peat.

 Have you walked this?